gregorwolf/SAP-NPM-API-collection/apis/hana-performance-tools/README.md

 1. Go to SQL Analyzer extension (by clicking the last extension icon from the left side menu)
 1. Click (+) icon from the top PLAN GRAPHS section in the left side panel.
 1. Select a PLV file from the file open dialog to show the visualized plan.

+For the detailed usage, refer to [wiki](https://github.wdf.sap.corp/HANA-Perf-Mgmt-Tools/vsc-extension-sa/wiki) pages in this repository.

 ## Documentation